 Assets disposed of as a result of foreclosure or bankruptcy are not considered to be assets disposed of for less than fair market value.
-Assets disposed of as a result of a divorce or separation is not considered to be assets disposed of for less than fair market value if RRHA can determine from applicable documentation that the family received equal consideration not measurable in dollar terms (e.g., settlement of claims).
+Assets disposed of as a result of a divorce or separation is not considered to be assets disposed of for less than fair market value if RRHA can determine from applicable documentation that the family received equal consideration not measurable in documentation that the family received equal consideration not measurable in dollar terms (e.g., settlement of claims).